leme-cosmo/abhilash_sw/_posts/2019-12-31-reddit-jokes.md

 <blockquote class="reddit-card" data-card-created="1578141914"><a href="https://www.reddit.com/r/Jokes/comments/crclls/a_women_called_me_ugly_until_she_found_how_much/">A women called me ugly until she found how much money I make.</a> from <a href="http://www.reddit.com/r/Jokes">r/Jokes</a></blockquote>
 <script async src="//embed.redditmedia.com/widgets/platform.js" charset="UTF-8"></script>

+So, as stated in objective, I wanted to quantitatively find out exactly what fraction of submitted jokes are repost.

 # Finding reposted jokes

 ## Basic Approach

 I started with very basic approach to find if the given joke is already submitted.
 If the given joke matched exactly, character for character, with already submitted joke then it's a repost.
 So, even if one of the character is here or there, the logic will not find it as duplicate.
+So according to this basic approach, all the four jokes in the example will be considered as different joke.

+{% include figure image_path="/assets/images/r_jokes/repetition_basic.png" alt="n_jokes_month" caption="Total of 1508 jokes were reposted character for character at least once." %}

-Even with this flawed logic, I found that there are 1.93% (1508) of the jokes are reposted character for character at least once.
+ Even then, I found that there are 1.93% (1508) of the jokes are reposted character for character at least once.
 That's a staggering number.

-figure
+But the approach is definitely flawed as one can see from the example.
+So, I needed an approach which can take care of small variations.

 ## Advanced Approach